Tools and Methods for Digital Technology

 – – – – –

-- Additional readings will be provided electronically.
+- Additional readings will be provided electronically or as photocopies.
 See links on the class schedule.
-Some readings from the library require your WSU ID and password.
+Some readings from the library may require your WSU ID and password.

 - Access to computers and design software necessary for completing projects.
-You must use the SPARK lab and the AML outside class if you do not have access at home or elsewhere.
+You must use our computer lab outside class if you do not have access at home or elsewhere.
 You may want to consider a subscription to the Adobe Creative Cloud at a student rate if you want to work on your own computer.
-Remember, files must always be accessible on class lab computers as well.
+Remember, files must always be accessible on class lab computers as well as on your personal computer, even if you bring your laptop to class.

 – – – – –